denoptim-project/RemoteWorkersBridge/README.md

     ```
     where `your_IP` is the IP address of your local client (the machine what will use this connection to submit jobs to the worker.
 Presently we support only IPv4.
 You can get the proper IP by running `echo $(curl -s -4 ifconfig.me/ip)` frm within your local client) and `path_to_your_copy_of_this_repository_on_the_HPC_worker` is the path to the RemoteWorkersBridge folder on the HPC worker: the same you have used above.

 7. Specify the configurations controlling the functionality of the bridge between the local client and the HPC workers.
 This is done by creating a `configuration` file.
 These details ***MUST*** be specified in a file named `configuration`.
-Your `configuration` file must be place beside the [configuration.example](configuration.example) file, i.e., in your local copies of this repository both on the local client and on the remote HPC worker (the repositories you have clone in steps 1. and 2.).
+Your `configuration` file must be place beside the [configuration.example](configuration.example) file, i.e., in your local copies of this repository both on the local client and on the remote HPC worker (the repositories you have cloned in steps 1. and 2.).
 The settings of the repository (i.e., the `.gitignore` file) are so that the `configuration` file is not tracked by git.
     An example of such file is available in [configuration.example](configuration.example).
 The configuration needed to use these scripts includes:

     * `remoteIP` is the identity of the HPC worker in the network</li>